Sign up to our newsletter

 Recent updates

-From 1st October 2023, a number of building safety updates came into force, including control to the Building Safety Regulator, requirements to have a 'golden thread' of information, and the introduction of Section 156 of the Building Safety Act.
+From 1st October 2023, a number of building safety updates came into force, including the Building Safety Regulator (BSR) becoming the building control authority for higher-risk buildings, requirements to have a 'golden thread' of information, and the introduction of Section 156 of the Building Safety Act.
+In addition to this, all in-occupation higher-risk buildings had to be registered with the new BSR by this date.

 In December 2023, the BSR released their enforcement policy statement in which they set out their enforcement methods for breaches of law.